LuisScoccola/persistable/README.md

 ### Interactive mode

-This is where the real power of Persistable is.
+This is where the real power of Persistable lies.

 #### From a Jupyter notebook